Is PLA Safe & Non-Toxic? - FOW Mould

 PLA plastic, as a bioplastic derived from renewable resources such as corn sugar, has garnered widespread attention in recent years for its potential in reducing carbon footprints and supporting a circular economy.

+However, the safety and environmental attributes of PLA plastic are not without controversy.
 The question “Is PLA safe?” has become a focal point of concern for plastic manufacturing companies.

 Therefore, this article will undertake a comprehensive exploration of PLA’s safety, seeking a scientific and truthful answer for consumers and manufacturers.